Loginistaken/Short-Story/Scrumdidlyumscious A Prequel to Un-Funny.md

 she'd been eating soacailly larry interupts.
 He said its the jinngle its caught in his head and he wants them to come over and do

-some socail grinding? but then he confesses first read the news."
+some socail grinding? but then he confesses, read the news first."

 And sure enough Albert and Mia turn on the news they'd been avoidong recently and like Larry says

-its an epidimc obisity is out like wild-fire victims of something so irresistibly tasty that one bite always demands another.
+its an epidimc obesity is out like wild-fire victims of something so irresistibly tasty that one bite always demands another.

 The TV broadcast the news channel as the hosts interviews a near casulaity. they sound like they remain semi-unaware of whats really